 HRS is committed to lifelong learning and to the belief that MOC should be awarded for continuous learning, with immediate (formative) assessments rather than periodic "high-stakes " summative examinations that cover the full breadth of the field of electrophysiology.
 HRS has advocated for assessments with the following features:

 - The assessment should be modular instead of covering the full breadth of the field.

 - Modules should be customizable, including core content and content relevant to practice.

-- Alternatives to camera monitoring to ensure security should be investigated.
+- Alternatives to camera monitoring to ensure security should be used.

 HRS Members and Board Certification: Background

-The Heart Rhythm Society (HRS) has a diverse set of members, but the largest group is comprised of physicians certified in Clinical Cardiac Electrophysiology (CCE) from the United States.
-74% of U.S. Board-certified CCEs are members of HRS.
+The Heart Rhythm Society (HRS) has a diverse set of members, but the largest group is comprised of physicians certified in Clinical Cardiac Electrophysiology (CCEP) from the United States.

 The ABMS mandates that its member boards implement a four-part Maintenance of Certification (MOC) program, and each member board creates its own policies and procedures governing MOC.
 In 2014, the ABIM introduced a host of new requirements that many physicians considered too burdensome, too costly, not based upon evidence and not relevant to practice.
 After a strong backlash, many of the new requirements were shelved by the ABIM in early 2015.
-Since then, the ABIM has been working more closely with medical societies to review and revise requirements.
+Medical society advocacy on behalf of members is one reason for those changes.

 HRS MOC Offerings

 To help you meet MOC requirements, HRS offers live and online activities eligible for both MOC points and CME credit.
 See below for a list of all HRS educational activities that offer MOC points.